stonefl/stonefl.github.io/_drafts/2023-04-17-what-qualities-make-a-great-technology-manager.md

   - Management
 ---

 In today's fast-paced and ever-evolving technological landscape, the role of a technology manager has become increasingly important.
+The technolgoy manager here refers to all types of managers who work in the technology domains, such as Data Science, Data Engieering, Product Engineering, and IT.
 A technology manager is responsible for overseeing complex projects, leading teams of technical experts, and ensuring that the organization's technology infrastructure is up-to-date and aligned with its overall strategic goals.
-To be a great technology manager, one must possess a unique set of skills and qualities that combine technical expertise with leadership abilities.
-In this blog, we will be discussing the qualities that make a great technology manager.
+To be a great technology manager, one must possess a set of skills and qualities that combine technical expertise with leadership abilities.
+In this blog, I did a reflection on my experience of working as managers in the past  discussing the qualities that make a great technology manager.

 ## Technical Competency